-The key difference between a lender and broker is the work they do.
-A lender loans you money, while a broker can help you find and work with a lender.
+Choosing to take out a mortgage with help from a mortgage lender or a broker is a crucial step in the home-buying process, and it’s important to understand the differences between a lender and broker when making your decision.
+The key difference between a mortgage broker and lender is the work they do.
+A lender loans you money, while a broker helps you find and work with a lender.

 A mortgage lender is a financial institution that loans you money to buy a home or refinance your existing mortgage.
 Large banks, local credit unions and online lenders like Quicken Loans® are all examples of mortgage lenders.

 What To Expect When Working With A Direct Lender

 Working directly with a lender gives you an opportunity to have a relationship with the organization that will loan you the money.
 When applying for a mortgage, you can contact the lender directly if you have questions, and the lender will reach out to you if you need to provide additional documentation.
 If the lender is the servicer for the loan, you’ll continue that relationship as you make your mortgage payments.

 Pros And Cons Of Working With A Lender